Pharmacy Residency Program - Sarasota

 Rotations Offered: Trauma/Surgical ICU, Clinical Administration

-- Recommending optimal medication therapy, decreasing medication-related errors, and ensuring appropriate, judicious utilization of high-cost medications.
+Optimizing medication therapy, reducing medication-related errors, and ensuring cost-effective use of high-cost drugs.

-- Designing, managing, and monitoring complex treatment regimens for patients located in the intensive care unit setting.
+Designing, managing, and monitoring complex treatment regimens for critically ill patients.

 Core Rotations are month-long experiences